gitter-badger/shine-1/README.md

 An attempt at a cross platform package manager.

+## Install Shine
+I have created an easy installer script to install Shine and set it up on your computer.
+Run one of the following. macOS/Linux:
+`curl `

 ## Community Information
 For this project to fully come to fruition, the community must be involved.
 I need Shine Repo Curators to add software to the repositories.
 More information will come soon.